Dirkster99/NumericUpDownLib/Readme.md

 - Up/Down button is disabled when min or max limit is already reached
 - SelectAll on GotFocus of TextBox
 - Spin value up/down on mouseover + mousewheel spin
+- IsReadOnly property disables the textbox portion but leaves all other funtions for Increment/Decrement available

 There is a demo application that shows the usage of the control (LIght/Black themes enabled) and documents the features, such as, the ability to configure a minimum and maximum value that can be used to keep the resulting